jbd-io/PencilTool_GlyphsPlugin/README.md

 # PencilTool

 This is a plugin for the [Glyphs font editor](http://glyphsapp.com/) by Georg Seifert.
-It adds a custom Pencil Tool to Glyphs, allowing you to draw freely with a pencil-like interface in Edit View.
-After installation, it will add the tool to the toolbar with the icon *PencilTool.pdf*.
+It adds a custom Pencil Tool to Glyphs, providing a natural, pencil-like drawing experience in Edit View.
+The Pencil Tool features a realistic rough texture that mimics the irregular feel of a real pencil line, and lets you adjust both thickness and smoothing to match your preferred drawing style.
+After installation, it will appear in the toolbar with a pencil icon.

 ![Tool preview](PencilToolCover.png "PencilTool cover")